-- iv.
+- to be paid, the recipient and the payer must be identified.
+Other types of compensation do not require separate disclosure. - iv.
 Bundled Services.
 Except for the special rules discussed below, there is no requirement to unbundle service pricing. - d.
 Special Rules for Recordkeepers.
-A person who provides recordkeeping services must provide a description of the direct and indirect compensation that the service provider (and its affiliates and subcontractors) expects to receive for recordkeeping services. - i.
-If there is no explicit fee for recordkeeping services, a reasonable, good faith estimate of the cost to the plan of such services must be provided.
-The estimate may take into account the rate that the service provider would charge to a third party or prevailing market rates for similar services. - ii Disclosing a de minimis amount of compensation for recordkeeping when the amount has no relationship to cost will not be regarded as reasonable. - e.
+A person who provides recordkeeping services must provide a description of the direct and indirect compensation that the service provider (and its affiliates and subcontractors) expects to receive for recordkeeping services. - If there is no explicit fee for recordkeeping services, a reasonable, good faith estimate of the cost to the plan of such services must be provided.
+The estimate may take into account the rate that the service provider would charge to a third party or prevailing market rates for similar services. - Disclosing a de minimis amount of compensation for recordkeeping when the amount has no relationship to cost will not be regarded as reasonable. - e.
 Special Rule for Platform Providers.
 Recordkeepers and brokers that make designated investment alternatives available must provide basic fee information for each such alternative for which recordkeeping or brokerage services are provided.
 This information is in addition to information regarding the recordkeeper's or broker's own compensation.
 The information to be provided includes the expense ratio, ongoing expenses (e.g., wrap fees), as well as transaction fees (e.g. sales charges, redemption fees and surrender charges) that may be charged directly against the amount invested. - i.
 Pass-Through of Information on Investment Products.
 A recordkeeper or broker may satisfy its disclosure obligations for unaffiliated mutual funds by passing through the fund prospectus without having the duty to review its accuracy, provided that the disclosure material is regulated by a state or federal agency. - ii.
 Responsibility of Other Service Providers.
-If there is no recordkeeper or broker to provide the required information as to the fees associated with a designated investment alternative that holds plan assets, such responsibility passes to the fiduciary of the investment contract, product or entity. - iii.
+If there is no recordkeeper or broker to provide the required information as to the fees associated with a designated investment alternative that holds plan assets, such responsibility passes to the fiduciary of the investment contract, product or entity.

+iii.
 Exclusion for Brokerage Windows.
 Open brokerage windows are not subject to the disclosure requirements for platform providers.